glorylo/Joyride/docs/CreatingYourFirstScreen.md

 # Creating Your First Screen

 1. Continuing after the "Getting Started" Guide, we'll create our first screen.
    Create an abstract base class to AndroidScreen.
-This base class will be used to anything globally for all your application's screens.
+This base class will be used for anything globally for all your application's screens.
    ```csharp
       public abstract class MyCoolAndroidScreen : AndroidScreen
       {